mobile app bar

 Los Angeles Clippers forward Kawhi Leonard (2) points after the ref makes a call against the Denver Nuggets during the second quarter at Intuit Dome

 As it turns out, it’s a discussion that even the Los Angeles Clippers organization wants to avoid.
-At least for now that is.
+At least for now, that is.
+Leonard is fit and ready to start the season afresh after being riddled with injury problems in previous seasons.

-Leonard is fit, and ready to start the season afresh after being riddled with injury problems in previous seasons, many of which have forced him to sit out long stretches, including the majority of the playoffs in some cases.
-But when it comes to back-to-back games, things are still dicey.
+Many of those injuries had forced him to sit out long stretches, including the majority of the playoffs in some cases.
+However, fit as Leonard may be, when it comes to back-to-back games, things are still dicey.

-Leonard himself feels great, salary breaching allegations aside.
-So far, in the 25/26 pre-season, he’s scored 35 points in the 37 minutes he’s played.
-He said, “Now I’m able to come in training camp healthy, in shape and ready to go.”
+Leonard himself feels great, salary cap breaching allegations aside.
+So far in the pre-season, he’s scored 35 points in 37 minutes.
+“Now I’m able to come in training camp healthy, in shape, and ready to go,” said the two-time NBA champion.

-Great news for those backing the Clippers, and bad news for the team’s rivals.
-It’s not just Leonard who should have them worried.
 Overall, the Clippers have a strong, albeit aging, squad this season.
-James Harden, Chris Paul, Bradley Beal, and others provide a solid supporting cast in their bid to become the undisputed best team in Los Angeles and the NBA.
+James Harden, Chris Paul, Bradley Beal, and others provide a solid supporting cast as they bid to become the undisputed best team in Los Angeles and the NBA.

 About the author